A Generalist Dynamics Model for Control: Method

 Apart from a brief study of prediction errors in section \ref{sec:prediction_errors}, in this work we test the quality of the TDM's predictions by using it to create behavior in a simple MPC loop.
 The TDM is used within the MPC loop to predict the outcome of action sequences $A^{(i)}$, given the current observation as start, and the history of the MPC agent's interaction with the environment since the beginning of the episode.

-\paragraph{MPC with random shooting planner:} For most of the experiments, the candidate action sequences $A^{(i)}$ are independent of the observation, and randomly sampled from temporally correlated Brownian noise with drift $0$ and variance $2$.
+\paragraph{MPC with random shooting planner:} For most of the experiments, the candidate action sequences $A^{(i)}$ are independent of the observation, and randomly sampled from temporally correlated Brownian noise (see appendix \ref{sec:noise_discussion} for a discussion of this) with drift $0$ and variance $2$.
 For the environments in this work, actions are clipped to the unit box $[-1,1]^m$, which is therefore symmetrically covered, with a slight bias for bang-bang control.

 \paragraph{MPC with proposal:} For one experiment reported in section \ref{sec:humanoid_proposal}, we use a proposal policy $\pi(a|o)$ to obtain mean actions as a function of the observation predicted by the TDM, and then add temporally correlated Brownian noise with drift $0$ and varying levels of variance as shown in Fig.\ \ref{fig:expert_humanoid_with_proposal}.